Maka'eo Walking Path

 A short yet historic trail is ready to be explored in the Old Kona Airport State Park.
 So put on your walking shoes, grab some water, and make your way to the Maka'eo Walking Path!

-The trail, less than a mile long, was created in 2002 by the Friends for Fitness and is beside the picturesque Kailua-Kona beach.
+The trail, less than a mile long, was created in 2002 by the Friends for Fitness.
+The path is beside the picturesque Kailua-Kona beach, Kailua Pier, and a short drive from Kaloko-Honokōhau National Historical Park.
+Such convenience makes visiting multiple landmarks easy to plan.

 Originally home to the Old Kona Airport, built in 1947, the park has evolved significantly over the decades.
 In the 1960s, the airport needed an upgrade due to the limitations of its runway, leading to the construction of the new Kona International Airport at Keahole Point in 1970.
 By 1976, the old airport had transformed into a state park, paving the way for the birth of the Maka'eo Walking Path.